Trending Topics

 Photo/Getty

-The 2020 Olympic Summer Games kick off July 23 after a one-year delay due to the COVID-19 pandemic.
-The top athletes from all over the world will gather in Tokyo to compete in more than 400 events to represent their country on the winner’s podium.
+The 2024 Olympic Games kicked off on July 26 in Paris, marking the third time the iconic city has hosted the event.
+The top athletes from all over the world will compete in more than 400 events for the chance to represent their country on the winner’s podium.

 To earn a spot at the Olympic Games, athletes must prove they have the dedication, commitment and perseverance to overcome physical and mental challenges and come out the other side.
-It takes a certain kind of individual to reach that skill level.
-First responders require those same skillsets on a daily basis.
+It takes a certain kind of individual to reach that skill level; first responders require those same skills on a daily basis.

-As the world prepares to root on their athletes at the Games, learn about these seven first responders who served their communities and represented Team USA.
+As the world cheers on their athletes at the Games, learn about these seven first responders who served their communities and represented Team USA.

 1. Firefighter Lea Ann Parsley